jonathan-poole/qs-admin-guide/docs/asset_management/apps/remove_unused_private_sheets.md

 [![unused_private_sheets_native_4.png](images/unused_private_sheets_native_4.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/unused_private_sheets_native_4.png)

 In this scenario, the _App Usage_ sheet has not been used in over one month but less than two.
 Ideally, private sheets should only be removed if they have not been used in > 90 days or more, but this needs to be defined by a policy decided internally.
-Please refer to **xxxxx** below.
+Please refer to the **Retention Policy** section below.

 -------------------------